michalc/sqlite-memory-vfs/README.md

 > Work in progress.
 This README is a rough design spec and so can contain information about features that do not yet exist, or information that's only applicable to [sqlite-s3vfs](https://github.com/uktrade/sqlite-s3vfs), its upstream source fork.

-## How does it work?

-sqlite-s3vfs stores the SQLite database in fixed-sized _blocks_, and each is stored as a separate object in S3.
-SQLite stores its data in fixed-size _pages_, and always writes exactly a page at a time.
-This virtual filesystem translates  page reads and writes to block reads and writes.
-In the case of SQLite pages being the same size as blocks, which is the case by default, each page write results in exactly one block write.

-Separate objects are required since S3 does not support the partial replace of an object; to change even 1 byte, it must be re-uploaded in full.

 ## Installation

 sqlite-s3vfs can be installed from PyPI using `pip`.